When Hillclimbers Beat Genetic Algorithms in Multimodal Optimization: Introduction

-The paper is organised as follows.
+The paper is organized as follows.
 The next section describes the multimodal problem generator.
-Section~\ref{sec:msnahc} presents a mathematical analysis of multistart next ascent hillclimbing on this class of problems and confirms it with computer simulations.
-Section~\ref{sec:gas} and~\ref{sec:GA-experiments} assess if the incorporation of niching in genetic algorithms allows them to be competitive with the multistart hillclimbing strategy.
-In Section~\ref{sec:iNiching}, an idealized niching strategy for this class of problems is suggested and analysed.
-Finally, Section~\ref{sec:conclusions} summarises and presents the major conclusions of this work.
+Section~\ref{sec:msnahc} analyses the running time of multistart next ascent hillclimbing on this class of problems and confirms it with computer simulations.
+Section~\ref{sec:EAs} and~\ref{sec:experiments} assess if the incorporation of niching and mating restriction in evolutionary algorithms allows them to be competitive with the multistart hillclimbing strategy.
+Finally, Section~\ref{sec:conclusions} summarizes and presents the major conclusions of this work.